 5. Protection from Hell

 The month of Ramadan itself allows us to take up great opportunities of seeking forgiveness from Allah (swt).
 Performing I’tikaf is a bonus in this aspect.
-Not only did our Prophet (saw) mention about being protected from Hell if I’tikaf is carried out, but it allows you to self-reflect and ponder on your previous actions.
+Not only did our Prophet (PBUH) mention about being protected from Hell if I’tikaf is carried out, but it allows you to self-reflect and ponder on your previous actions.
 Through this, you becomes alert of the necessity of seeking forgiveness.
 As humans, it is common to make mistakes even unintentionally.
 I’tikaf allows you to assess your actions and constantly seek protection from Hell.